Microsoft/azure-docs.pt-pt/articles/sql-database/elastic-jobs-tsql.md

 ### <a name="sp_start_job"></a>sp_start_job

-Inicia uma tarefa em execução.
+Inicia a execução de um trabalho.

 #### <a name="syntax"></a>Sintaxe